AbhishekCS3459/AbhishekCS3459/README.md

 ---

 ### 🌟 About Me

-I'm a Backend Developer and DevOps Engineer with over a year of experience building scalable and efficient systems.
-I enjoy solving real-world problems and creating solutions that work well and are easy to maintain.
-I like learning new technologies and finding better ways to do things.
-Outside of work, I take part in hackathons, contribute to open-source projects, and keep improving my skills through hands-on practice and collaboration.
+I'm a backend developer and DevOps engineer with over a year of experience in building systems that are scalable and efficient.
+I like working on real-world problems and building solutions that are practical and easy to maintain.
+I'm always interested in learning new tools and technologies that can help improve my work.
+Outside of my job, I take part in hackathons, contribute to open-source projects, and keep learning through hands-on projects and working with others.

 ---
 ### 🔧 Technical Skills

 #### **Languages & Frameworks**